M-rcus/marcus-scripts/README.md

 ### ffmpeg-volume-mute.php

 Generates an `ffmpeg` command where you can manually mute parts of a video.
-This is meant to be a webpage and you can see a live version here: https://marcus.pw/scripts/ffmpeg-volume-mute
+This is meant to be a webpage, not a CLI script.

 ### lolisafe-create-albums.js